Estimate Time3 min

 Key takeaways

 • Plan for taxes.
-Set aside a percentage of your gig income just for taxes so you aren't scrambling when it comes time to pay.
+Set aside a percentage of your gig income just for taxes.
+This way, you won't be caught off guard when it comes time to pay.

 • Always have a backup.
-If you rely on your side hustles, consider beefing up your emergency savings so you're prepared for any disruptions to that income.
+If you rely on your side hustles, build up your emergency savings so you're prepared for any disruptions to that income.

-The gig economy can provide great opportunities to diversify your income and earn extra cash that will add up over the year to help give you a nice boost toward your financial goals.
+The gig economy offers great opportunities to diversify your income and earn extra cash that will add up to help you achieve your financial goals.

-But these side streams also come with some financial complexities that traditional employees typically don't have to think about.
-Here are 3 financial tips to get the most out of your moonlight.
+But these side streams also come with some unique financial challenges.
+Here are 3 financial tips to make the most of your side hustle.

 1. Plan for taxes

 With a traditional job, your employer typically withholds taxes from every paycheck so that you can pay tax on your income gradually over time.
-With a side gig, you may instead have to file quarterly individual estimated tax payments at both the federal and state levels.
-This can mean you have to make 4 larger payments each year (instead of paying a small portion out of each paycheck).
+With a side gig, you may instead need to make quarterly estimated tax payments to both federal and state governments.
+This means you might have to make four larger payments each year instead of smaller, regular deductions.

 For more information, visit the IRS Self-Employed Individuals Tax Center, or read more tax tips for the self-employed.